 Travel insurance from WorldNomads is available to people from 140 countries.
 It’s designed for adventurous travelers with cover for overseas medical, evacuation, baggage and a range of adventure sports and activities.
 You can buy and make claims online, even after you’ve left home.

 Consider Visiting Brunei and Indonesia

 As they are also located on the island, we are definitely open to possibly visiting Brunei and Indonesia.
-But since Indonesia is so large, and our time is limited, we are probably leaning towards just spending a few days in Brunei.
-And based on our belief in slow travel, we might not even venture down to the Sarawak portion of Borneo, let alone the Indonesian part.
+Since Indonesia is so large, and our time is limited, we are probably leaning towards just spending a few days in Brunei.
+Based on our belief in slow travel, we might not even venture down to the Sarawak portion of Borneo.
+And we won’t have time for the Indonesian part of the island.
 But once we arrive we’ll learn more so it’s good to keep options open!

 6 thoughts on “Planning a trip to Malaysia!”

 When you visit the orangutans, make sure you go during feeding time.
 Arrive at least 45 minutes or so before feeding time.
 If you go outside the feeding period, you won’t see any orangutans.